Hippodrome of Berytus: History

 The hippodrome was built close to the port and forum of Berytus (modern Beirut).
 It was one of the largest in the Levant, occupying an area of 3500 m^{2}, and was probably similar in overall design to the Circus Maximus in Rome, comprising starting gates and a circuit of two straight tracks connected by a semicircular end.
 The circus was mostly used for chariot racing, which was an immensely popular and highly partisan spectator sport throughout the Roman Empire; the track would have been surrounded by seating tiers for spectators.
 The Berytus hippodrome is mentioned in the anonymous, late 4th century Expositio totius mundi et gentium ("A description of the world and its people") as one of the five best racing circuits in the Levant, the others being at Antioch, Laodicea, Caesarea and Tyrus.

 During the 6th and the 7th centuries of the Byzantine Empire, violent factional and political disturbances at circuses (such as the Nike riots in Constantinople) led to their gradual abandonment as places of costly, officially subsidised mass entertainment.
 The hippodrome at Berytus fell into disuse and disrepair.

 Its stone was later mined and reused in the construction of other buildings, according to archeologist Lee Levine.
 Its outline remained sufficiently clear in the 20th century for identification as a hippodrome by the archaeologist Robert du Mesnil du Buisson.
 Its groundworks were partially excavated in 1988.
 An approximately 90-meter section of wall has been uncovered, alongside the straight, and the foundations of seating tiers at the semi-circular end.

-The hippodrome site is near the Maghen Abraham Synagogue in Wadi Abu Jamil, the historic, Jewish quarter of Beirut.
+The hippodrome site is near the Grand Serail of Beirut within the Beirut Central District.